eastern-mennonite-university/wcsc-metroalerts/README.md

 # wcsc-metroalerts
+## NOTICE: PORT FORWARD AT YOUR OWN RISK!
+This project was never intended to be deployed on an open port.
+Because of that there are possible issues, like ```DEBUG == True``` in Django settings.
+You have been warned.

+### About:
-A overlay for the WMATA Rail map that shows where there are incidents and maintenance happening.
+A live WMATA Metro map that shows where incidents are located, where maintenance is happening, and if there are any service advisories.

-To get started, go look at [Google's Python Quickstart Guide](https://developers.google.com/gmail/api/quickstart/python "Google Gmail API Quickstart") and [ThePythonCode's amazing guide](https://www.thepythoncode.com/article/use-gmail-api-in-python "PythonCode's Gmail API Guide") on doing all of the basics with the API.

-Dependencies and software:

-- I am using Python 3.10.6 to make this project.
+### Software notes:

+- 3.11.2

-- Django 4.1.7
+- Django 5.0.1

-- The only dependencies are Google's PIP packages, which is in a helpful command in the quickstart.
-The rest of the libraries are built in.
+  - Right now, I am using mariaDB instead of the SQLite3 database.
+Might've been me being an idiot, but model tables weren't showing in DBeaver when doing ```python3 manage.py makemigrations``` and ```python3 manage.py migrate``` with SQLite.
+You'll need to setup a mariaDB database and will need to install the mariadb and mysqlclient Python libraries (Django was picky, and mysqlclient wasn't showing up on Pylance, sorry that there's two).

-- In order to get your API project setup, look at ThePythonCode's guide.
+- When using Gmail, you need to have a Google API project and Google Python libraries.
+In order to get your API project setup, look at [ThePythonCode's guide](https://www.thepythoncode.com/article/use-gmail-api-in-python "PythonCode's Gmail API Guide").
-### Note:
-You will need to make a full fledged API project with Google in order to use OAuth, if you haven't already made a project.
-TPC's guide doesn't make that clear.

-Right now, I have Django included in the gitignore just in case I put something sensitive in it on accident.
-To set it up yourself, open the root of this project in a terminal and run ```django startproject {insert name}```
+  - Google has a quick start guid to using their API things with Google.
+Might be helpful if you are new to this.
+[Google's Guide](https://developers.google.com/gmail/api/quickstart/python "Google Gmail API Quickstart")
+  - I personally reccomend imap at this time, it's just simpler to use.
+If you have a Microsoft account, you can use your @Outlook.com email.
+You have one even if you have never used or purchased Office.